Published: Nov 01, 2017, Updated: Nov 01, 2022

 Having an ESTA approved and then subsequently denied is an unfortunate yet frequent outcome for many Visa Waiver Program visitors of the United States.
-Countless numbers of holidays and business trips have been ruined because ESTA applicants had failed to confirm the status of their ESTA approval prior to heading to the airport or harbour to board their air or sea vessel to the United States.
+Countless numbers of holidays and business trips have been ruined because ESTA applicants had failed to confirm the status of their ESTA approval prior to traveling by air, land or sea to the United States.
 U.S. bound travelers who are unable to partake in their holiday plans also are likely to suffer financial consequences of forfeiting their airfare, hotel or transport bookings.

 An ESTA can be revoked at any time after the authorization approval is granted.
 The U.S. Customs and Border Protection (CBP) reserves the right of admissibility for any ESTA applicant traveling under the Visa Waiver Program.
 ESTA performs multiple and continuous immigration and security checks on applicant eligibility.
 Such checks occur on various law enforcement, immigration, and other databases.
 This ensures CBP’s data is always accurate and current to address evolving security threats around the world.

 You will be notified in one of a few ways if your approved ESTA is revoked:

 If your ESTA was approved and you are denied boarding on an air or sea vessel to the United States, or when trying to enter the U.S. by land, you will have to reschedule your travel plans until you have obtained the correct authorization.
 The alternative form of travel authorization is usually a U.S. visa if your ESTA has been revoked or denied.

 If you feel you may have made a mistake on your ESTA, you will need to review the answers you provided on your application to confirm there are no critical errors that would result in a revoked ESTA.
 Should you reapply, make yourself familiar with the steps to minimize common ESTA application errors.